SyneticNL/Hyral/implementations/nuxt-drupal/documentation/mixin.md

-# ResourceMixin
+# ContentMixin
-The ResourceMixin is a function that extends the [ResourceMixin] from `hyral/vue` by providing a param `hyralService` and a `source` prop that defaults to the current route from [Druxt].
+The ResourceMixin is a function that extends the [Mixins] from `hyral/vue` by providing a param `hyralService` and a `source` prop that defaults to the current route from [Druxt] when the `root` attribute is set to true.

 ## Usage